Tips to protect your joints

 - Move gently.
 Move your joints gently at first to warm up.
 You might begin with range-of-motion exercises for five to 10 minutes before you move on to strengthening or aerobic exercises.

 - Go slowly.
 Exercise with slow and easy movements.
-If you start noticing pain, take a break.
+If you feel pain, take a break.
 Sharp pain and pain that is stronger than your usual joint pain might indicate something is wrong.
-Slow down if you notice inflammation or redness in your joints.
+Slow down if you notice swelling or redness in your joints.

 - Ice afterward.
-Apply ice to your joints as needed after activity, especially after activity that causes any joint swelling.
+Apply ice to your joints for up to 20 minutes as needed after activity, especially after activity that causes joint swelling.

 Trust your instincts and don't exert more energy than you think your joints can handle.
-Take it easy and slowly work your exercise length and intensity up as you progress.
+Take it easy and slowly increase your exercise length and intensity as you progress.

 You might notice some pain after you exercise if you haven't been active for a while.
-In general, if your pain lasts longer than two hours after you exercise, you were probably exercising too strenuously.
+In general, if you're sore for more than two hours after you exercise, you were probably exercising too strenuously.
 Talk to your doctor about what pain is normal and what pain is a sign of something more serious.

 If you have rheumatoid arthritis, ask your doctor if you should exercise during general or local flares.
-One option is to work through your joint flares by doing only range-of-motion exercises, just to keep your body moving.
+One option is to work through your joint flares by doing only range-of-motion exercises, just to keep your body moving, or exercising in water to cushion your joints.

 Exercise programs for people with arthritis

 Check with your doctor about exercise programs in your area for people with arthritis.
-Hospitals and clinics sometimes offer special programs, as do local health clubs.
+Some hospitals, clinics and health clubs offer special programs.

 The Arthritis Foundation conducts exercise programs for people with arthritis in many parts of the United States.
 Programs include exercise classes — in water and on land — and walking groups.
 Contact your local branch for more information.